iotaledger/identity.rs/documentation/docs/concepts/decentralized_identifiers/overview.md

 # Decentralized Identifiers (DID)

-The Decentralized Identifiers (DID) standard from the World Wide Web Consortium (W3C) is the fundamental standard that supports the concept of a decentralized digital identity.
-A DID is a unique identifier that contains information that can be resolved to a DID Document.
+A DID is a unique identifier that can be resolved to a DID Document.
 This document contains data such as public keys, enabling the holder to prove ownership over their personal data, but also URIs that link to public information about the identity.
+DIDs are the fundamental building blocks of decentralized digital identity.
-This implementation complies to the [DID specifications v1.0](https://www.w3.org/TR/did-core//).
+This implementation complies to the [DID specifications v1.0](https://www.w3.org/TR/did-core//) from the World Wide Web Consortium (W3C).

 In the IOTA Identity framework, we have implemented the DID standard according to the `iota` [DID Method Specification](../../specs/did/iota_did_method_spec.md).
-We recommend seeing the `iota` DID Method Specification as the golden standard for DID on IOTA.
-Other implementations of DID on IOTA are recommended to follow the `iota` DID Method Specification.
-However, it is not necessary to implement a novel Method implementation for every project, so feel free to utilize this framework directly.
+Other implementations of DID on IOTA must follow the `iota` DID Method Specification if they also want to use the `iota` method name.
+It should not be necessary to re-implement the specification, if you can use library though.

 An example of a DID conforming to the `iota` method specification:
 `did:iota:0xe4edef97da1257e83cbeb49159cfdd2da6ac971ac447f233f8439cf29376ebfe`